robert-westenberger/knowledgebase/web-development/interviewing/behavioral-qa.md

 We actually had to do this in a few phases, setting only the most important linting rules to error out at first since our codebase had so many linting issues.
 Once we had ESlint setup however, there was a clear path from no-linting -> strict linting that we completed in a few months.
 I remember we used some react code mod tools to refactor some of our react code.
 ### Result
 Less deploy issues that needed the attention of the entire UI team.
+Also general improvement of codebase... there was now static analysis of any issues and there was also a more standardized coding style that was programatically enforceable.

 # List of common behavioral questions
 ## Tell me about a time when you were faced with a challenging situation.
 How did you solve it?
 ## Do you usually set goals at work?
 If yes, could you give me an example of a goal you had and how you achieved it?